What do I need to do to employ an apprentice?

 - aged 19 or over and in the first year of their apprenticeship

-An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £3.30
+An apprentice aged 22 in the first year of their apprenticeship is entitled to a minimum hourly rate of £4.15 (or £4.30 post 1st April 2021)

 To protect yourself and your staff you must have employers and public liability or combined liability.
 Your insurance must also cover young people.
 This is often already part of the insurance you have in place but you should check this to ensure you are covered as it is typically very low cost to add to your policy.
 Your Training Officer can advise you further.

-Employers will have to provide a workplace pension for eligible staff by 2018.
+Employers must provide a workplace pension for eligible staff.
 This is called ‘automatic enrolment’.

 You must enrol and make an employer’s contribution for all staff who: